jbiggley/ioam-collector-go/README.md

-# IOAM Collector (golang interface for Jaeger)
+# IOAM Collector for New Relic's OTLP endpoint

+## Original work can be found at https://github.com/Advanced-Observability

-The IOAM Collector is used inside the [Cross-Layer Telemetry](https://github.com/Advanced-Observability/cross-layer-telemetry) (CLT) project.
+The IOAM Collector is used inside the [Cross-Layer Telemetry](https://github.com/jbiggley/cross-layer-telemetry) (CLT) project.

-Its role is to enhance OpenTelemetry traces and spans for a specific backend (in this case, Jaeger) with IOAM data.
+Its role is to enhance OpenTelemetry traces and spans for a specific backend (New Relic) with IOAM data.

 By default, it listens on port **7123**.